-9.3.1 - The Athletes Briefing must be held between three (3) and 30 hours before the first start.
+9.3.1 - The Athletes Briefing must be heldfinish between three (3) and 30 hoursminimum one and a half (11⁄2) hours before the first (1st) start.
 The meeting determines, amongst other things, the final entry details, safety instructions, competition rules and confirm the details of the course and the time schedule.